-You should lubricate the engine and tender to prevent it from squeaking.
-Use light household oil and follow the lubrication points marked "L" shown below.
+You should lubricate the engine to prevent it from squeaking and to prevent excessive wear.
+Use light household oil and follow the lubrication points marked "L" (shown below).
 Do not over-oil.
 Use only a drop or two on each pivot point.

-Figure: Lubricating the Locomotive
+Figure 1: Lubrication Points on the Locomotive